aukeller/Slack-Posting-Messages-with-Python/postMessage_tutorial.md

 ## Building your Slack App

-We can now begin building our Slack App to be able to send messages.
+You can now begin building our Slack App to be able to send messages.
 In your project folder, create a file with the name `message_tutorial.py`.

 ### Requirements